 - linked combination reference to product reference database field

-- provided product name in each row (for combinations)
+- provided product name in each row (for variations)

 As it has been already indicated, you must have identifier for both – combination and product, include attribute combinations and details to the file and correctly link file columns to database fields.